 Cooked Cold Soups

 Many cold soups are simply chilled versions of hot soups.
 For example, Consomme Madrilene and Consomme Portugaise are prepared hot and served cold.
 Vichyssoise, probably the most popular of all cold soups, is a cold version of a puree of potato-leek soup.
 When serving a hot soup cold, there are several considerations:

 - If the soup is to be creamed, add the cream at the last minute.
 This extends the soups shelf life.

 - Cold soups should have a thinner consistency than hot soups.
 To achieve proper consistency, use less starch if starch is used as the thickener, or use a higher ratio of liquid to the main ingredient if it is to be pureed.

 - Always serve cold soups as cold as possible.

 Uncooked Cold Soups

 Some cold soups are not cooked at all.
-Rather, they rely only on the pureed fruits or vegetables for thickness, body and flavor.
-Cold stock is sometimes used to adjust the soup’s consistency.
+Rather, they rely only on pureed fruits or vegetables for thickness, body, and flavor.
+A cold stock is sometimes used to adjust the soup’s consistency.
 Dairy products such as cream, sour cream or creme fraiche are sometimes added to enrich and flavor the soup.
 Because cold soups are never heated, enzymes and bacteria are not destroyed and the soup can spoil quickly.
 When preparing uncooked cold soups, always prepare small batches as close to serving time as possible!